codingjarrett/commercewithme/README.md

 # commercewithme
-This is the repository for the eleventh bootcamp challenge (e-commerce backend).
+This is the repository for the thirteenth bootcamp challenge (e-commerce backend).

 ## CommerceWithMe

 ## Description
 This project is the module 13 challenge, an Object-Relational Mapping (ORM) Challenge for an e-commerce back-end.
 The challenge is to build the back-end for an e-commerce site by taking a working Express.js API and configuring it to use Sequelize to interact with a MySQL database.

 ## Walkthrough Video
-Watch the walkthrough video
+Watch the walkthrough video: https://drive.google.com/file/d/1OB9jrE6fo2BDjZo6o5AopZAZ-j8hxBt4/view?usp=sharing

 ## Table of Contents
 * Installation